 Do you have a favourite aspect of playing Rob?

 I think my favourite aspect of Rob is his likeability.
 He is so naïve and literally friends with everyone which I think is really good fun to portray.
 He literally walks through life without a single care in the world and he cares so much for his best friends and his girlfriend which was super easy to show due to how much I cared for the actors playing these roles.

 Do you remember how you felt booking this role?

 I remember the day so clearly.
 A lot of the work I had done leading up to this point was theatre work and television was an aspect of the arts I had only briefly touched upon.
 So, to book my first television job as a series regular was a dream come true.
 I literally remember dropping to my knees when my agent told me.
 I then ran and found Archie in the canteen where we both screamed and he lifted me practically over his head.

 You filmed for an episode of Game of Thrones in 2014, what was it like on set of the show?

 I don’t really remember too much from this job as I filmed it when I was twelve, however, I remember being made to feel super comfortable.
 As a twelve-year-old, being on top of a mountain in freezing Croatia could sound like hell, but for me it was the most awesome thing ever.
 I think it’s because I was seeing for the first time how things on the TV get made.
 I remember one of the extras playing a dead body giving me a wink before we went to film my scene and I found it super funny and it will always stick with me.

-We understand you’ve previously performed in stage shows such as Matilda, can you say more about your theatre career?
+We understand you’ve previously performed in stage shows such as the Royal Shakespeare Company’s Matilda The Musical, can you say more about your theatre career?

 Have you been watching any TV shows recently that you would recommend?